Can Lawn Fertilizer Be Used On Vegetables? Here’s The Answer

-The short answer is no. The nutritional composition of lawn fertilizer differs significantly from that of vegetable fertilizer.
+The short answer is no. The high nitrogen content in lawn fertilizer can harm vegetables.
 It may include pesticides and herbicides that can destroy your plants or hinder pollination.
+Today, Swipe Garden will explain the causes and consequences in detail.

-Let’s read on to know more details!
+Let’s read on to learn more details!

 Can You Use Lawn Fertilizer On Fruit Trees?